halt-dos/hd-wiki-public/docs/professional/docs/waf/monitors.md

 4. **HTTPS**: Works for HTTPS servers.
 Health check sends the request, if unable to send request, then we make that server as unhealthy

-##### **Port**
-Specify a new port with the port parameter

 ##### **Check URI**
 The specified URI is appended to the server domain name or IP address set for the server in the server block.
+This option only appears when HTTP/HTTPS is select in **Health check** option

 ##### **Match Status**
 Using this directive it is possible to verify whether the status is in a specified range.
-It contains one status code.
+It contains one status code.This option only appears when HTTP/HTTPS is select in **Health check** option

 ##### **Match Content**
 Using this directive it is possible to verify whether the header or body matches a regular expression.
-It can contain one status code, one body condition, and multiple header conditions.
+It can contain one status code, one body condition, and multiple header conditions.This option only appears when HTTP/HTTPS is select in **Health check** option

-##### **Fail Threshold**
-Sets the number of failed attempts that must occur during the heath check interval period for the server to be marked unavailable (default is 1 attempt).

-##### **Pass Threshold**
-Sets the number of passes that must occur during the heath check interval period for the server to be marked available (default is 1 attempt).
-If set as 2, then the server must pass two consecutive checks to be marked as healthy again instead of the default one.